zzdovydas/MotoDataLogger/README.md

 ## 🚀 Future Enhancements

 - **A separate app instead of an automate flow?** If anyone is interested and has skills in android/ios development contact me.
 Currently, I dont have time nor resources to develop Android or IOS application.

-- **JSON Data Generation:**
-  The collected data is structured into a **JSON request** for potential transmission to an API server (planned **.NET API** integration).

 ## Example JSON